ortus-boxlang/boxlang-docs/intro/intro-to-commandbox.md

 CommandBox is an amalgamation of many different tools and borrows concepts from NPM, Grunt/Gulp, Maven, ANT, Node, and much more.
 Features include:

-* True Command Line for Boxlang
+* True Command Line for BoxLang
 * Operation System integration for executing commands
-* Ability to create and execute commands built using Boxlang
+* Ability to create and execute commands built using BoxLang
 * ForgeBox integration for cloud package management and installations
 * ColdBox Platform, TestBox, and ContentBox CMS Integrations
 * Integrated servlet server with rewrite capabilities
 * Ability to create command recipes and execution
-*   REPL (Read-Evaluate-Print-Loop) console for immediate Boxlang
+*   REPL (Read-Evaluate-Print-Loop) console for immediate BoxLang

-    (Boxlang) interaction
+    (BoxLang) interaction
 *   Ability to interact with users via CLI and create workflows and

     installers